School Science Lessons

 Soapy water is different, because it contains fat-like substances, amphiphiles, some of which are structurally similar to the lipids in the virus membrane.

-An amphiphile chemical compound, (Greek amphis, philia both love), has both hydrophilic (water-loving) and lipophilic (fat-loving) properties.
+An amphiphile chemical compound, (Greek amphis, and philia both 'love'), has both hydrophilic (water-loving) and lipophilic (fat-loving) properties.

 The soap molecules “compete” with the lipids in the virus membrane, which is similar to how soap also removes normal dirt from the skin.